How Nonprofits Can Use Grassroots Advocacy To Overcome Funding Challenges

 To help you launch an effective nonprofit advocacy campaign, this guide will share four tips for how to make an impact and sustainably run growing advocacy campaigns, including:

 Your nonprofit advocacy work shouldn't be a one-and-done experience, but a new branch of your organization.
-Invest in essential resources, do the necessary research, and start making positive change in the world through advocacy.
+Invest in essential resources, do the necessary research, and start making positive changes in the world through advocacy.

 Nonprofit advocacy takes many forms and includes educating supporters about key issues, engaging with elected officials, and furthering the nonprofit's mission through reform and spreading awareness.